 The NZPSA has a Women's Representative and Women's Caucus which aims to support women in the political science profession in Aotearoa New Zealand, and meets yearly at the NZPSA Conference.
-The 2016 Women's representative is Dr Priya Kurian from the University of Waikato.
-You can contact her at email@example.com.
+The 2022 Women's representative is Shirin Brown from Auckland University of Technology.

 Report on the Status of Women in Political Science